gudbrandtandberg/ChessVision/README.md

 - more piece imgs from test data
 - more raw imgs to retrain mask-cnn

-- more robust contour approximation
+- more robust contour approximation (filter by area)

 - UI - status/progress, hidden fields,